GetOcean/ocean-public-docs/setup-usb-osx.md

     Password:

-## 7. Follow the steps in the setup program
+## 8. Follow the steps in the setup program

-When you login to your Ocean for the first time, a program will running asking you to change your root password, and optionally select a WiFi network to connect the Ocean to.  *Setting up WiFi network is strongly recommended!*
+When you login to your Ocean for the first time, a setup program will run automatically.
+This program will ask you to change your root password.
+It will also, optionally, prompt you to select a WiFi network for the Ocean.  *Setting up a WiFi network is strongly recommended!*

 The setup program will first prompt you to change your root password, like so.